 Canadian soldiers joined the fight on December 18, when the Japanese army crossed from the mainland part of the colony to attack Hong Kong Island.
-Veteran George MacDonnell recalled the desperate struggle to defend Hong Kong Island in a February 2017 interview he gave for an oral history project by Crestwood School - will open in a new tab in Toronto:
+Veteran George MacDonnell recalled the desperate struggle to defend Hong Kong Island in a February 2017 interview he gave for an oral history project by Crestwood School in Toronto:

 "Our troops were extremely courageous and behaved extremely well on the battlefield.
 We really didn’t have a chance that we could [successfully] defend the island.
 The Japanese just kept pouring troops ashore.
 They were outstanding, experienced soldiers.
 They had a very large air force that constantly strafed us and bombed us, and they also had a strong naval force that often shelled us from the ocean.
 So it was just a cauldron of Hell."